-'The Walking Dead Season 2: Amid the Ruins'
+'The Walking Dead Season 2: Amid the Ruins'Overview -

 Telltale Games overcomes the hump as they turn out the fourth episode in season two of 'The Walking Dead.'
 'Amid the Ruins' deals with the fallout of episode three's climactic, violent finale.
 Clementine's journey continues down a dark path.
 Can Telltale drum up the stakes for the fifth and final episode?